rust-lang/unsafe-code-guidelines/reference/src/glossary.md

 #### Soundness (of code / of a library)

-We say that a library (can be an individual function) is *sound* if it is impossible for safe code to cause Undefined Behavior using its public API.
+We say that a library (or an individual function) is *sound* if it is impossible for safe code to cause Undefined Behavior using its public API.
-Conversely, the library is *unsound* if safe code *can* cause Undefined Behavior.
+Conversely, the library/function is *unsound* if safe code *can* cause Undefined Behavior.

 #### Layout